So it’s that time of the year again when you are required to expense your company’s stock options under ASC 718.

 Auditors prefer that you calculate volatility by using public companies that are comparable to yours.

 Public companies can be looked up and added by their ticker symbols.
-Startup edition pulls the information directly from Capital IQ.

 The public comps that you add will be used to calculate your own company’s volatility and play a major role in the overall expense.
 So it’s worth spending time to list a good collection of viable comparable companies.